How Slack Helps Lawyers

 Slack is a tool that is starting to get more widely adopted in the legal profession.

 Basically, Slack is a messaging app for teams.
-It’s kind of like sending messages via text message on your phone (or in Apple iMessage or Facebook Messenger).
+It’s like sending messages via text on your phone (or in Apple iMessage or Facebook Messenger).

 Slack is better than email

 Email is not the best way for groups of people to manage discussions related to discreet projects and tasks.

 Slack (or its equivalent, which is Microsoft Teams) is the optimal way to easily communicate with your colleagues or with virtual assistants.

 Slack will make sense faster if you work in a law firm with people distributed in different offices or with people who work virtually.